Shawlands: Education

 Shawlands Primary School has an approximate capacity of over 600 pupils and is part of the 'Shawlands New Learning Community' (which also includes Annette St Primary, Battlefield Primary, Blackfriars Primary, Cuthbertson Primary and Langside Primary) feeding to the non denominational secondary school in the area, Shawlands Academy, which has an approximate capacity of over 1,200 pupils.
 The school has just undergone an extensive renovation which has seen it transformed into Glasgow’s specialist languages centre; the Glasgow International School, the first of its kind in Scotland, also houses the bilingual Support Unit.
 It is estimated that over 50 languages are currently spoken by the school's pupils, representing the diverse multicultural pupil population.

 Also in Shawlands is St. Conval's Primary, a Roman Catholic School situated on Shawhill Road; St. Conval's is part of the Learning Community for Holyrood R.C.
 Secondary School situated in the Crosshill area.

 Sport

-Fitness First, located on Kilmarnock Road, provides gym and aerobic exercise classes, alongside PureGym Shawlands Arcade.
+Future Fitness, located on Kilmarnock Road, provides gym and aerobic exercise classes, alongside PureGym Shawlands Arcade.
 The area is also home to Shawlands bowling club and Pro Judo, the largest judo club in the West of Scotland.
-Hampden Park, Scotland's national stadium and home of Queens Park Football Club is located less than 2 mi from Shawlands Cross.
-Also just South of Shawlands is Newlandsfield Park home of Pollok FC.
+Hampden Park, Scotland's national football stadium is located less than 2 mi from Shawlands Cross.
+Also just south of Shawlands is Newlandsfield Park, home of Pollok FC.